Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 **TIPS**
 - Use your school email address (students can get a free PRO account! <- more details in the homework below>)
 - Use a professional username.
 Future employers might be checking our your profile!

+---

+## Git v.
+GitHub

+**Git** - is a free, open-source version control system that tracks changes in computer files.

+**GitHub** - is a hosting service that provides cloud-based platform to store Git Repositories.

+**Repository or Repo** - is an individual project.
+Repos contain all of your code, files, and each file's revision history.